 The church’s bell fell into the nearby Dâmbovița River.
-But locals say on some nights they can still hear the bell tolling in the darkness.
+But locals say on some nights, and they can still hear the bell tolling in the darkness.
 The sounds and stories surrounding the Chiajna Monastery have given the location a very creepy atmosphere, leading many to believe the area is haunted.

 Address: Calea Giulesti, București, Romania